SuperFLEB/filter-finagler/README.md

 # Filter Finagler, an SVG filter editor.

 A bit.
+Not really.
+The "editing" bit isn't there.
 It's still work-in-progress.
 Verrrry work in progress.